Fayette, Missouri

-Fayette is a city in and the county seat of Howard County, Missouri, United States.
+Fayette (/ˈfeɪɛt/ FAY-et) is a city in and the county seat of Howard County, Missouri, United States.
 It is part of the Columbia, Missouri Metropolitan Area.
 The city's population was 2,803 at the 2020 census.

 History

 Fayette was laid out in 1823.
 The community was named after Gilbert du Motier, Marquis de Lafayette.
 A post office has been in operation at Fayette since 1824.

 The Edwin and Nora Payne Bedford House, Central Methodist College Campus Historic District, Coleman Hall, Fayette City Park Swimming Pool, Fayette Courthouse Square Historic District, Fayette Residential Historic District, Greenwood, Prior Jackson Homeplace, Alfred W. Morrison House, Oakwood, St. Mary's Episcopal Church, South Main Street Historic District, and Dr. Uriel S. Wright Office are listed on the National Register of Historic Places.

 In 1899, a 19-year-old African American man was falsely accused of assaulting a 14-year-old White girl named Willie Dougherty, daughter of Wood Dougherty.
 The young man, Frank Embree, was stripped completely naked and whipped in front of a crowd of almost 2,000 witnesses.
 He took 100 lashes from horse whips before he ever cried out, refusing to admit he had done anything wrong.
 Ultimately, he could no longer endure the pain, and he gave a false confession to end his torture.
 He never begged for his life, but asked to be killed swiftly.
 The crowd was led by Mr. Dougherty and they eventually hung the 19 year old.
 There are numerous photos of this event and no one was ever convicted of the crime of lynching Embree.